mohamedfathidev/Checkout-Assessment-/README.md

      ```env
      NGROK_URL=https://abcd1234.ngrok.io
      ```
+   - Add in .env NGROK_URL and Assign this URL to it (run php artisan cache:clear) after adding this in .env
    - This is required for PayTabs to send payment callbacks to your local environment.
 8. **Start development servers:**
    ```bash